smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 [Forum discussions 3](https://www.android-hilfe.de/forum/huawei-p20-pro.3297/smartdevicelink-meldung-deaktivieren.885217.html)

 This proposal describes a way in which app developers can control SDL behavior by using APIs to enable or disable it.
-It also proposes changes in the Android Router Service to mitigate notifications issues.

 ## Proposed solution